JohannesFriedrich/hystReet/README.md

 ### Request data from a specific station

-The (probably) most interesting function is ‘get\_hystreet\_station\_data()’.
-With the hystreetID it is possible to request a specific station.
+The (probably) most interesting function is `get_hystreet_station_data()`.
+Using the hystreetID it is possible to request a specific station.
 By default, all the data from the current day are received.
-With the ‘query’ argument it is possible to set the received data more precise: \* from: datetime of earliest measurement (default: today 00:00:00:): e.g. “2018-10-01 12:00:00” or “2018-10-01”
-\* to : datetime of latest measurement (default: today 23:59:59): e.g. “2018-12-01 12:00:00” or “2018-12-01” \* resoution: Resultion
-for the measurement grouping (default: hour): “day”, “hour”, “month”, “week”
+With the `query` argument it is possible to define the time and sampling frame of the data more precisely: `from`: datetime of earliest measurement (default: today 00:00:00:): e.g. “2018-10-01 12:00:00” or “2018-10-01” `to` : datetime of latest measurement (default: today 23:59:59): e.g. “2018-12-01 12:00:00” or “2018-12-01” `resoution`: Resultion for the measurement (default: hour): “day”, “hour”, “month”, “week”

 ``` r
 data <- get_hystreet_station_data(